Athletics at the 2024 Summer Olympics – Men's long jump: Qualification

 For the men's long jump event, the qualification period was between 1 July 2023 and 30 June 2024.
 32 athletes were able to qualify for the event, with a maximum of three athletes per nation, by jumping the entry standard of 8.27 m or further or by their World Athletics Ranking for this event.

 Results

 Qualification

-The qualification is scheduled to be held on 4 August, starting at 11:00 (UTC+2) in the morning.
-32 athletes qualified for the first round by qualification time or world ranking.
+The qualifying competition was held on 4 August.
+32 athletes qualified for the first round by qualification results or world ranking.

-All athletes meeting the Qualification Standard (Q - 8.15) or at least 12 best performers (q) advance to Final.
+Qualification rule: qualification standard 8.15m (Q) or at least best 12 qualified (q).